hist3907b-winter2015/module2-findingdata/README.md

 Big data is not value-neutral; we need to think about, and talk about, what it means to collect, transform, analyze and visualize it.
 Who has the power here? (and you might also reflect on ['the most profitable obsolete technology'](http://www.huffingtonpost.com/jason-schmitt/academic-journals-the-mos_1_b_6368204.html) )

 Accepting that big data is out there, that there's more material than one person can usefully digest and understand, and that a big-picture, macroscopic point of view is a useful perspective, means also thinking about the digital milieu that makes this possible.
+We'll discuss this in class, and as you do your projects, think about the ethical, moral, and legal dimensions to what you are doing.
+Keep track of your thoughts in your open notebook.

 ### Ok, so?
 So how can we find big data?
 The exercises in this module will teach you how to use wget on the command line to grab webpages; they will introduce you to the concept of APIs and what you might achieve with them as a historian; they will have you use some existing free and commercial tools for webscraping; and we will also learn how to grab social media data as well.